Brit Marling

-Early life
+Early life and education

 Marling was born on August 7, 1982, in Chicago, Illinois, the daughter of property developer parents John and Heidi Marling.
 She was named "Brit" after her Norwegian maternal great-grandmother.
 She has a sister, Morgan.
 Marling grew up in Winnetka, Illinois, and Orlando, Florida, where she attended the arts program at Dr. Phillips High School.
 Marling was interested in acting, but her parents encouraged her to focus on academics.
 She graduated from Georgetown University in 2005 with degrees in economics and studio art, graduating top of her class and being her class valedictorian.

 Career

 At Georgetown, Marling met her long-time collaborators, future directors Mike Cahill and Zal Batmanglij.
 Marling spent the summer of her junior year interning for the investment banking firm Goldman Sachs as an investment analyst.
-She felt a life spent there would have a lack of meaning and eventually turned down a job offer from the firm, opting instead to move to Cuba with Cahill to film the documentary Boxers and Ballerinas.
+She felt a life spent there would lack meaning and eventually turned down a job offer from the firm, opting instead to move to Cuba with Cahill to film the documentary Boxers and Ballerinas.
 Co-writing the documentary with Cahill and Nick Shumaker, and co-directing with Cahill, the film helped Marling gain recognition in 2004.

 In 2005, Marling moved with Cahill and Batmanglij to Los Angeles.
 She attended auditions and was offered roles in horror films but turned them down.
 She stated she "wanted to be able to cast herself in roles that wouldn't require her to play the typical parts offered to young actresses, the perfunctory girlfriend or a crime victim".
 She was discovered by talent agent Hylda Queally.